sabbalak/nest-db-migration-seeding/README.md

 ```

 ### Note:

 While running `npm run start:dev` if you get error as ` ERROR  database is being accessed by other users`, disconnect the database from all means of conenct and try again.
-Worst case,
+Worst case, restart PSQL.

 ## Test